anu07shreej/PyTorch-101/README.md

 ## PyTorch Dataloader
 A data loader feeds data from the dataset into the Neural Network.
 Use mini batches of 64 or 128 samples to train data facilitating small memory.

+## Model Design
+Architecture for the model while initializing weights and biases